What's the NFL record for most points in a game? The Miami Dolphins nearly just broke it

 The Dolphins won by a whopping 50 points, but there have been worse blowouts in the NFL.

-The largest margin of victory in league history is 64 points, which was set by the Philadelphia Eagles in a 64-0 win over the Cincinnati Reds in 1934, according to StatMuse.
+The largest margin of victory in league history is 64, which was set by the Philadelphia Eagles in a 64-0 win over the Cincinnati Reds in 1934, according to StatMuse.

 What's the Dolphins franchise record for points in a game?